dlccyes/CollegeNotes/NTUNotes/Junior/Algorithms/Algorithms.md

 ### connectivity in directed graph
 - every node is mutually reachable → the graph is strongly connected
+- every node is mutually reachable ignoring the direction of edge → the graph is weakly connected

 #### SCC
 - strongly connected component